- John and Mae Calamos Dean Endowed Chair

 Liad Wagman is the John and Mae Calamos Dean Endowed Chair and professor of economics and at Stuart School of Business at Illinois Tech.

-Wagman is a Competition Fellow at the Data Catalyst Institute, and was Senior Economic and Technology Advisor of the Federal Trade Commission’s Office of Policy Planning, a Visiting Associate Professor of Executive Education and Managerial Economics & Decision Sciences at Northwestern University’s Kellogg School of Management, a Visiting Scholar at the Duke University Economics Department, a research fellow at the Duke University Computer Science Department, a research fellow at the Duke University Social Sciences Research Institute, and worked at the Center for International Security and Cooperation (CISAC) at the Freeman Spogli Institute at Stanford University.
+Wagman is Academic Affiliate at the International Center for Law and Economics, and was Senior Economic and Technology Advisor of the Federal Trade Commission’s Office of Policy Planning, Competition Fellow at the Data Catalyst Institute, a Visiting Associate Professor of Executive Education and Managerial Economics & Decision Sciences at Northwestern University’s Kellogg School of Management, a Visiting Scholar at the Duke University Economics Department, a research fellow at the Duke University Computer Science Department, a research fellow at the Duke University Social Sciences Research Institute, and worked at the Center for International Security and Cooperation (CISAC) at the Freeman Spogli Institute at Stanford University.
 He is a recipient of the Program for Advanced Study in the Social Sciences Fellowship, a recipient of the Education and Research Initiative Award, a recipient of the Institute of Industrial and Systems Engineers Best Paper Award, and a recipient of the International Conference on Artificial Intelligence Outstanding Paper Award.

 Wagman works on topics in the areas of information economics, industrial organization, law and economics, and entrepreneurship, studying issues concerning market competition and antitrust, data utilization and privacy, innovation, and new venture financing.
 He is a recipient of the Sigma Xi Excellence in Research Award, the Bauer Family University Excellence in Teaching Award, the Yahoo Faculty Research and Engagement Award, and has been selected into Poet & Quants 2015 Top 40 Business School Faculty Under 40.
-He has collaborated with and advised both startups and established private sector firms, including Yahoo and Verizon Wireless, as well as think tanks, governments, and non-government organizations.
+He has served as an expert witness in major policy litigations, provided federal testimony, amicus briefs and consultations, as well as collaborated with and advised both startups and large private sector firms, think tanks, governments, and non-government organizations.

-His work is published in academic journals in economics, finance, operations research, and marketing, including the RAND Journal of Economics, the Journal of Economic Literature, the American Economic Journal: Microeconomics, the Journal of Corporate Finance, and Marketing Science, and in government reports.
+His work is published in academic journals in economics, finance, law, operations research, and marketing, including the RAND Journal of Economics, the Journal of Economic Literature, the American Economic Journal: Microeconomics, the Journal of Corporate Finance, the Journal of Law & Economics, and Marketing Science, and in government reports.

 Ph.D., Duke University, Economics